learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 1. All our books, in an array
 2. Our authors, also in an array

-Each of these types of information &mdash; all our books, and the authors &mdash; should be represented on our store's state object.
+Each of these types of information — all our books, and the authors — should be represented on our store's state object.
 We want to think of our store's state structure as a database.
 We will represent this as a belongs to/has many relationship, in that a book belongs to an author and an author has many books.
 So this means each author would have its own id, and each book would